External tools

 Atomic Simulation Environment (ASE)

 ASE is a set of Python tools for setting up, manipulating, running, visualizing and analyzing atomistic simulations.
-ASE contains a CONQUEST interface, so that it can be used to calculate energies, forces and stresses for calculations that CONQUEST can’t do (yet).
-Detailed instructions on how to install and invoke it can be found on its website, but we provide some details and examples for the CONQUEST interface here.
+ASE contains a CONQUEST interface, also called Calculator so that it can be used to calculate energies, forces and stresses as inputs to other calculations such as Phonon or NEB that are not implemented in CONQUEST.
+ASE is a versatil tool to manage CONQUEST calculations without pain either:

 Go to top.